mohammad-taheri1/Amazing-World-Of-Front-End/README.md

 # JavaScript

-everything in JavaScript is an Object!!!!!!
+everything in JavaScript can be some sort of an Object!!!!!!

 list of Branches: